q-contradiction/gambling/roulette_strategy.md

 #### Roulette Ruin

 Let’s simulate a variance of Gambler’s Ruin.
-In the below simulation, given the big number of spins, the gambler plays until he reaches his target or he is ruined under the 3 strategies.
+In the below simulation, given the large number of spins, the gambler plays until he reaches his target or is ruined under the three strategies.

-The results can be summarized this way: In a game with negative expected value, where we play till the end, we have to limit the number of trials, otherwise the law of the large numbers.
-It’s almost impossible the
+The results can be summarized this way: In a game with a negative expected value, where we play until the end, we have to limit the number of trials; otherwise, the law of large numbers leads us to ruin.
+The best strategy in this case is the bold strategy.

 ``` r
 params_ruin <- expand.grid(roulette = c("European"),